 It’s summer and, at our house, it’s a time when we clean out drawers and closets and get organized!
-I prefer organizing our home during the summer because it’s a great time to evaluate what we used during the school year and what clothes fit and what we’ve outgrown.
+I prefer organizing our home during the summer because it’s a great time to evaluate what we used during the school year, what clothes fit and what we’ve outgrown.

 So, when you decide it’s time to get organized, where do you start?
 I’m here to help with my organization solutions checklist.
 Here’s how I tackle any organizing project, from start to finish!

 (1) Decide How to Organize: By Space or By Category.

 One of the classic downfalls of any organization project is trying to tackle too much at a time.
 Rather than tackling the whole house, or even one room, break down the project into organizing one area or one category of stuff at a time.

 So, rather than tackling the entire kitchen, try organizing just the cabinets.
 Or just the pantry.
 Rather than tackling the kids’ rooms, go through only their clothing first.

 Tackling one area or category of stuff is preferable because then you won’t get burned out before finishing.
 You can organize something, feel a sense of accomplishment for completing that, and then have motivation to move on to the next space or category of stuff!

 (2) Don’t buy any containers or organizers until you know what you’re dealing with.

 This is one I struggle with, too.
 I start an organizing project and immediately want to head to a store and start buying cute and functional organizing bins and baskets!

 The problem is that, until you know what you need to contain, you don’t know what the perfect container will be!